 Return the pan to the oven for about 5 minutes to finish cooking the chicken and melt the cheese.
 That's it!
 Dinner is served.

 Chicken should be cooked thoroughly to an internal temperature of 165ºF.
-The best way to ensure the chicken is cooked through is to use an instant-read thermometer inserted into the thickest part.
+The best way to make sure the chicken is cooked through is to use an instant-read thermometer inserted into the thickest part.

 Recipe FAQs

 You can use homemade pesto sauce as I do.
-Store-bought pesto sauce is fine, but make sure it's made with olive oil.
-Many brands use soybean oil.
+Store-bought is fine, but make sure it's made with olive oil.

 Yes.
 If you opt for store-bought pesto sauce, you can use it straight from the jar.
 There's no need to cook it first.